illuminaki/Rails-event-system/README.md

 ---

-# **Step 6: Test Your Implementation**
+6. Test Your Implementation**

-1. Visit your application and confirm that:
+- Visit your application and confirm that:
    - The locale parameter is added to the URL (e.g., `/en/events` or `/es/events`).
    - Text updates dynamically based on the selected language.

-2. Test edge cases:
+- Test edge cases:
    - Switching locales on various pages.
    - Pages without the locale parameter.

----

-# **Step 7: Add Date Localization**
+7. Add Date Localization**

-1. Update the translation files to include date formats.
+Update the translation files to include date formats.
 For example, in `config/locales/es.yml`:
 ```yaml
 es:
   date: